Machu Picchu Trek & Uyuni Salt Flats

 8 breakfasts, 8 lunches and 6 dinners are included.
 You will need to purchase the rest of your meals yourself.
 This is a great opportunity to immerse yourself in South American culture by meeting local people and sampling traditional food!

 Your trip begins in Cusco on day 1 (your programme start date).
 You will be met at the airport and transferred to your city accommodation, so please arrange your flights to arrive on this date.
-There is a mandatory pre-departure briefing at around 5pm that eveing which you must attend.

 Your trip ends on arrival in La Paz at around 8am on day 14 (your programme end date).
 Please arrange your flights to depart after 2pm on your programme end date; a transfer to the airport is included on this day.